 Slow Aging by Replenishing the Skin’s Oxygen Levels with ECHO2 Oxygen Infusing Treatments

 As people age, the natural creases and wrinkles in the skin become more defined.
-The skin often takes on a dull tone and uneven texture over time as well.
+The skin often takes on a dull tone and uneven texture over time.
 Improving the skin’s health by keeping it oxygenated and hydrated helps nourish, replenish, and reverse the processes that cause the deepening of fine lines and wrinkles.

 The treatment system provides your patients with 87 different vitamins, minerals, enzymes, amino acids, and most importantly, PURE OXYGEN.
-With each step of the treatment, your clients will receive exfoliation, cleansing, hydration, and oxygenation to the skin via a specialized handpiece.
+With each treatment step, your clients will receive exfoliation, cleansing, hydration, and oxygenation to the skin via a specialized handpiece.

-When used in conjunction with peels or microdermabrasion, the oxygen infusing treatment can speed healing, reduce premature skin aging, and restore confidence in your patients.
+When used with peels or microdermabrasion, the infusing oxygen treatment can speed healing, reduce premature skin aging, and restore confidence in your patients.